tripl-ai/arc/docs-src/content/tutorial/index.md

 ## Get the Data

 In the repository there is a directory called `tutorial` and in that directory there is a directory called `data`.
+It already contains subsets of the [New York City Taxi dataset](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) stored as `gzip` archives.
+The tutorial can be run with these included files.

-There are two scripts in that directory `download_raw_data_large.sh` and `download_raw_data_small.sh`.
+Alternatively, for a larger dataset, there are two scripts in that directory `download_raw_data_large.sh` and `download_raw_data_small.sh`.
 The small version will download data for approximately 40 million records (6.3GB) and the large will download more than one billion rows of data.
-Either of these files can be used for this tutorial.
+Either of these files can be used with this tutorial.

 ```bash
 cd tutorial/data